-Anyway, here’s a look at my new DIY horizontal slat wall, painted the same color as my office accent wall.
+What do you think of my new DIY horizontal slat wall, painted the same color as my office accent wall?
 I like how the DIY walnut desk we made pops more against the soft grey/green and the soft, pastel abstract paintings (a wedding present from Hubby’s grandpa) are framed out in a way that make them “pop” a bit more.
 I am LOVING the finished product but, if I ever change my mind, the slats are just air nailed into place and easy to remove – the walls will just need some patch and paint, but will be good to go.

 Here’s the how-to, if you’d like to create your own DIY slat wall!